EldonGabriel/eldongabriel.github.io/_posts/2025-07-03-building-hands-on-cybersecurity-skills.md

 <center><h2>What I Gained from MICS</h2></center>

-The MICS experience was **100% hands-on**.
-There were no pre-written answers—only guided learning through testing, research, and trial-and-error.
-This approach helped me develop real-world fluency in key areas like:
+The MICS experience was a **realistic cyber training**.
+There were no pre-written answers—only, just open source curriculum learning through trial-and-error.
+This approach helped me develop real-world practical skills in key areas like:

 ### OSINT & Reconnaissance
 - Created covert accounts and mindmaps from social media data